poxip/poxip.github.io/about.md

 ...blah, blah, blah

-Briefly: This blog'd be (or is) about my ideas, thoughts, about games, programming (probably lots of Python, JS/NodeJS, C++) and it's a dev log of mine.
+Briefly: This blog'd be (or is) about my ideas, thoughts, games, programming (probably lots of Python, JS/NodeJS, C++) and it's a bit a devlog of mine.

-This site is built with [Jekyll](http://jekyllrb.com/) (even if I'm not a big fan of Ruby.. -- but Jekyll is quite good and works on GitHub pages).
+This site is built with [Jekyll](http://jekyllrb.com/) (even if I'm not a big fan of Ruby.. -- but Jekyll is quite good).

 # Where to find me
 * [GitHub](//github.com/poxip)